zhztheplayer/OAP/docs/OAP-User-Guide.md

 > spark.sql("create oindex index1 on oap_test (a)")
 > spark.sql("show oindex from oap_test").show()
 ```
-The test create an index on a table and then show the created index.
+The test creates an index on a table and then show the created index.
 If there is no error happens, it means the OAP jar is working with the configuration.
 The picture below is one example of a successfully run.

 ![Spark_shell_running_results](./docs/image/spark_shell_oap.png)